olcf/olcf-user-docs/systems/frontier_user_guide.rst

 * ``-m block:block``: distribute the tasks in a block layout across nodes (default), and in a **block** (packed) socket layout

-As you can see in the node diagram above, this results in the 8 MPI tasks (outlined in different colors) being distributed "horizontally" *within* a socket, rather than being spread across different L3 sockets like with the previous example.
+As you can see in the node diagram above, this results in the 7 MPI tasks (outlined in different colors) being distributed "horizontally" *within* a socket, rather than being spread across different L3 sockets like with the previous example.
+However, if an 8th task was requested it would be assigned to the next L3 region on core 009.

 .. _frontier-multi-map: